openalea/EpyMix/README.md

 #### Developer

-##### Create a new environment with epyland installed in there :
+##### Create a new environment with EpyMix installed in there :

-  conda create -n epyland -c conda-forge python=3 conda activate epyland
+  conda create -n epymix -c conda-forge python=3 conda activate epymix

 	# Install dependency with conda
 	conda install -c conda-forge numpy